jayphelps/core-decorators/README.md

 let person = new Person();

 person.kickDog();
-// DEPRECATION Person#kickDog: This function is deprecated and will be removed in future versions.
+// DEPRECATION Person#kickDog: This function will be removed in future versions.

 person.kickDogHard();
 // DEPRECATION Person#kickDogHard: We stopped animal abuse